-One of the most talked about patent applications from Google over the past couple of years was one which looked at how time might be incorporated into a system of ranking documents, and how time might help the search engine recognize when people might be attempting to manipulate (spam) search results.
+One of the most talked-about patent applications from Google over the past couple of years was one that looked at how time might be incorporated into a system of ranking documents, and how time might help the search engine recognize when people might be attempting to manipulate (spam) search results.

 The patent application was published in March of 2005 – Information retrieval based on historical data

 Over the past couple of months, Google has had some new patent applications published which share a good amount of the description of that original patent filing, but contain new and modified claims.

 - Document Scoring Based on Query Analysis

 - Document Scoring Based on Traffic Associated with a Document

 - Document Scoring Based on Document Inception Date

 - Document Scoring Based on Document Content Update

 So, why the new filings, and what happened to the original Historical Data Patent?

 It appears that in the United States Patent and Trademark Office, there was a nonfinal rejection of the Historical Data patent application, with the patent examiner pointing towards this document as possibly being prior art: